PeterWippermann/changelog-buildbreaker/README.md

 * `(?:\\h*\\R)*` - An arbitrary number of "empty lines", which may also include whitespaces.
 * `(?<content>\\h*(?!##\\h*\\[)\\p{Graph}+.*)` - A named group _"content"_, which matches any printable characters - except for a 2nd-order heading.
 That 2nd-order heading would be the latest release.
 * `(?:$|\\R)` - The unreleased content is followed by a line break or end of file (EOF).
 * The two named groups _section_ and _content_ are optional.
-But if they one of them is defined, in case of a match its content will be logged.
+But if one of them is defined, in case of a match its content will be logged.